Related Content

 If you don't have a rail pass and want to travel in the panoramic cars, you can either:

-• Book a reservation more than two months ahead and then make a separate booking for a ticket; which become available up to two months ahead of the travel date.
+• Book a reservation up to 12 months ahead and then make a separate booking for a ticket; which become available up to six months ahead of the travel date.

-• Book a ticket up until two months before the travel date, which will automatically include the reservation(s).
+• Book a ticket up until six months before the travel date, which will automatically include the reservation(s).

 So note that you can book reservations more than 6 months before you can buy a ticket.